 Instructor: Amy Johnson

 This course is designed to introduce the basics of post-processing.
-The software we will use is Adobe Lightroom Classic, but it is also possible to use Camera Raw in Photoshop Bridge instead.
+The software we will use is Adobe Lightroom Classic CC, but it is also possible to use Adobe Photoshop Bridge instead.
 Post-production work will emphasize enhancing our images, not "fixing" them.
 However, the skills you learn in class will allow you to fix your photos if you don't get it exactly right in the camera.

-We will be using Lightroom Classic.
+We will be using Lightroom Classic CC.
 You may use other photo editing software, but the instructor will be able to provide detailed technical support for only Lightroom (and equivalent processes in Photoshop).

 Expect 2 assignments per week, plus additional submissions with revisions to your images based on instructor feedback.

 Completion of Shoot the Dog and/or Expose the Dog is strongly recommended.
 You may sign up for a Gold level spot if you have not completed Shoot the Dog and/or Expose the Dog, BUT knowledge and a mastery of the basic photography skills from those classes will be assumed.
 This includes, but is not limited to, a strong understanding of and ability to use manual exposure mode to reliably take properly exposed photos.

 - Strong level of comfort with computers in general